 2. Wrapping Vietnamese Square Sticky Rice Cake (Gói Bánh Chưng) on December 26-28th

 The traditional Vietnamese Square Sticky Rice Cake is a must dish at Tet Festival.
 Wrapped in green prynium placentarium, Vietnamese Square Sticky Rice Cake is square and symbolizes the Earth.
-It’s a chance for family’s members gather around the pot that is used to cook Banh Chung on wood burning stove because it takes about 6-8 hours to cook this food.
+It’s a chance for family’s members gather around the pot that is used to cook Banh Chung on a wood burning stove because it takes about 6-8 hours to cook this food.
 Everybody talks about things they’ve done in the year, their plan in next year and others.
 The Banh Chung is the main dish of traditional feast and favorite food on Tet Holiday.

 3. Lunar New Year’s Eve Party (Tiệc Tất Niên) on December 30th

 Lunar New Year’s Eve Party is the opportunity for family’s member gather at a party with many foods, especially foods for Tet.
 The party is the end mark of the end of the old year.
 There are usually two feasts of Lunar New Year’s Eve Party, one is put on the altar to worship ancestors and the other put in the garden to worship the Earth and the Sky.
-Incense, fake money, candles, betel leaves, betel nuts, tea, wine and Banh Chung… The atmosphere of Lunar New Year’s Eve Party is very warm and fun with lots of smile.
+Incense, fake money, candles, betel leaves, betel nuts, tea, wine, and Banh Chung… The atmosphere of Lunar New Year’s Eve Party is very warm and fun with lots of smiles.

 4. New Year’s Eve (Giao Thừa) at 00:00 am on January 1st

 After enjoy the Lunar New Year’s Eve Party, all members of family wait for the watch-night time.
-Fireworks are a popular way to mark the moment in big city in Vietnam.
+Fireworks are a popular way to mark the moment in big cities in Vietnam.
 The youth goes out to join the party with the crowd while the elderly and children watch fireworks on televisions.
 They may countdown the clock and celebrate the new year together.